borfebor/alpaca_proteomics/my-project/docs/Tutorial.md

 ER = \frac{fmol_{enriched}}{fmol_{non-enriched}}
 $$

-For that purpose, there are 2 strategies that are currently covered under our pipeline:
+For that purpose, there are 2 strategies that are currently covered under in Alpaca:

-**1. The quantification of specific proteins of the analysed fraction on both before and after the enrichment step using Targeted MS (SRM).**
+**1. The quantification of specific proteins of the analysed fraction before and after the enrichment step using Targeted MS (SRM).**

 This strategy was described on [Antelo-Varela et al. 2019](https://pubmed.ncbi.nlm.nih.gov/31424929/) and relies on using external protocols (e.g., Skyline) to quantify the enrichment step.
 Enrichment factors can be added to the parameters table under the column `Enrichment_Factor`.
 Additionally, the SRM quantified amount for a given protein can be added on the columns `ProteinSRM` (Accession of the quantified protein) and `fmolSRM` (Quantified fmol in the analysed proteome fraction).

 **2. The addition of whole proteins at known concentration before performing the enrichment step.**

-This approach was described on [Ferrero-Bordera et al. 2024](https://doi.org/10.1128/spectrum.02616-23) and requires of a protein mixture at known concentration added before the enrichment step.
+This approach was described on [Ferrero-Bordera et al. 2024](https://doi.org/10.1128/spectrum.02616-23) and requires a protein mixture at known concentration added before the enrichment step.
 Used standards have to be formatted as specified in the table below:

 **Table 3.** Enrichment standards